AbdullahAlKhafajiDev/Directory-RNT/README.md

+#Directory-RNT
-This is an updated version of my original rename tool but with <b>much less hassle!<b>
+This is an updated version of my original rename tool but with much less hassle!
 <b>  Instructions:<b>
 1. Paste the python file in whichever directory you wish.
 2. Run the script.